itsakc-me/piecetree/README.md

 - `clear()`:  Clears the UndoRedoManager for the current PieceTree.
 - `getUndoSize()`: Returns the size of undo stack.
 - `getRedoSize()`: Returns the size of redo stack.
-- `setMaxUndoLevels(int maxLevels)`: Sets the maximum number of undo levels.
+- `setMaxUndoLevels(int)`: Sets the maximum number of undo levels.
 - `getMaxUndoLevels()`: Returns the maximum number of undo levels.
-- `addUndoRedoListener(UndoRedoManager.UndoRedoListener listener)`: Adds a listener for undo/redo events.
+- `addUndoRedoListener(UndoRedoManager.UndoRedoListener)`: Adds a listener for undo/redo events.
-- `removeUndoRedoListener(UndoRedoManager.UndoRedoListener listener)`: Removes a listener from the List of UndoRedoManager.
+- `removeUndoRedoListener(UndoRedoManager.UndoRedoListener)`: Removes a listener from the List of UndoRedoManager.

 ### Snapshots
 - `createSnapshot()`: Captures the current state.
-- `restoreSnapshot(PieceTreeSnapshot snapshot)`: Restores a snapshot.
+- `restoreSnapshot(PieceTreeSnapshot)`: Restores a snapshot.

 ### EOL Management
 - `getEOL()`: Returns the current EOL sequence.
-- `setEOL(String eol)`: Sets the EOL sequence.
+- `setEOL(EOLNormalization)`: Sets the EOL sequence.
 - `isNormalizeEOL()`: Returns whether EOL normalization is enabled.
-- `setNormalizeEOL(boolean normalizeEOL)`: Enables or disables EOL normalization.
+- `setNormalizeEOL(boolean)`: Enables or disables EOL normalization.

 ## Usage Examples